 When you hear ‘power pumping’ you probably think about an intense gym where bodybuilders are really pumping massive amounts of iron.
-This thought isn’t remotely feminine when in reality, it has a lot to do with your breasts.
+In reality, it has a lot to do with your breasts.

 Power pumping might be for you because it’s a new concept built around the idea of increasing your milk production by rapidly expelling your breast milk by replicating what naturally happens to your breasts what a baby cluster feeds.
 But, what is power pumping exactly?

 Power Pumping Is The Key To Enhancing Your Milk Supply

 Power pumping is a technique you can use to produce more milk as it mimics cluster feeding, which is when your baby frequently feeds at first when their stomach size is smaller and they require milk more often.
 Therefore your breasts replenish milk more often to keep up with demand.